Itsannm/First-Phase/README.md

 The app utilizes Spoonacular's Food API to search for recipes and retrieve recipe details.
 To use the app, an API key is required.
 Please follow these steps:

 Sign up for a Spoonacular API key at the Spoonacular Developer Portal.

 Copy your API key.
 In the JavaScript file script.js, replace 'YOUR_API_KEY' with your actual Spoonacular API key: javascript
 Copy code
 const apiKey = 'YOUR_API_KEY';

+## Contributing
+Contributions to the Munchies recipe app are welcome!
+If you'd like to contribute, please follow these guidelines: